Blade & Soul: Sequels

 Due to the lack of a development team and Team Bloodlust focusing on the Unreal Engine 4 upgrade of the PC version and the console port version, the development process of Blade & Soul M was halted and delayed, before it was canceled in 2020 and Blade & Soul M team was merged into Team B2.
 All developed elements have been integrated into Blade & Soul 2.

 Blade & Soul 2 is focusing on the all-new PVE and PVP combat experiences designed for playing on the mobile platform and on the PCs, sharing a little connection to Blade & Soul.
 It is powered by Unreal Engine 4.
 The sequel was launched on August 26, 2021, for the Android, iOS, and Microsoft Windows, and is planned to be released for the console in the future.
 Cross-play function was applied for all versions of Blade & Soul 2.

+NC announced on 17 December 2025 that Blade & Soul 2 would be shut down on 30 June 2026.
+Blade & Soul Heroes was shut down on 16 June 2026.